hjeti/vue-generator/README.md

 #### wizard

-Starts a wizard to create a component, view or store.
+Starts a wizard to create a component, view or store module.

 ```console
 $ vg wizard [type] [name]